GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Introduction

 \section{Introduction}

-In computer vision, the partitioning of weighted graphs has been successfully applied to such tasks as image segmentation, object tracking and pose estimation.
+In computer vision, the partitioning of weighted graphs has been successfully applied to tasks as diverse as image segmentation, object tracking and pose estimation.
 Most graph clustering methods work with positive edge weights only, which can be interpreted as similarities or distances between the nodes.
-These methods are parameter-based and require users to specify the desired numbers of clusters or a termination criterion (e.g. spectral clustering or iterated normalized cuts) or even to add a seed for each object (e.g. seeded watershed or random walker).
+These methods require users to specify the desired numbers of clusters (as in spectral clustering) or a termination criterion (e.g.\ in iterated normalized cuts) or even to add a seed for each object (e.g.\ seeded watershed or random walker).

-Other graph clustering methods work with so-called \emph{signed graphs}, which include both positive and negative edge weights corresponding to attraction and repulsion between nodes.
-The advantage of signed graphs over positive-weighted graphs is that balancing attraction and repulsion allows us to perform the clustering without defining additional parameters.
-This can be done optimally by solving the so-called \emph{multicut optimization} or \emph{correlation clustering} problem \cite{kappes2011globally,chopra1991multiway}.
-This problem is NP-hard, but approximate solvers have already been proposed \cite{beier2016efficient}.
-Besides, the general problem of graph partitioning can be solved approximately by greedy agglomerative clustering \cite{keuper2015efficient,levinkov2017comparative,wolf2018mutex,kardoostsolving}.
+Other graph clustering methods work with so-called \emph{signed graphs}, which feature both positive and negative edge weights corresponding to attraction and repulsion between nodes.
+The advantage of signed graphs over unsigned graphs is that balancing attraction and repulsion allows us to obtain a clustering without defining additional parameters.
+A canonical formulation of the signed graph partitioning problem is the \emph{multicut} or \emph{correlation clustering} problem \cite{kappes2011globally,chopra1991multiway}.
+This problem is NP-hard, though many approximate solvers have been proposed \cite{lange2018combinatorial,pape2017solving,beier2016efficient,yarkony2012fast} together with greedy agglomerative clustering algorithms \cite{keuper2015efficient,levinkov2017comparative,wolf2018mutex,kardoostsolving}.
 Agglomerative clustering algorithms for signed graphs have clear advantages: they are parameter-free and efficient.
-Despite the fact that there exists a variety of these algorithms, no overarching study has so far been made to compare their robustness and efficiency or to provide guidelines for matching an algorithm to the partitioning problem at hand.
+Despite the fact that a variety of these algorithms exist, no overarching study has so far been conducted to compare their robustness and efficiency or to provide guidelines for matching an algorithm to the partitioning problem at hand.